lfenzo/lfenzo.github.io/content/projects/data-science/machine-learning/inmet-solar-sao-paulo.md

 ### Empirical Model

-The empirical model used in this project corresponds to the CRPG model, an hourly solar radation model based on decomposition which relates variables such as latitude, longitude, day of year and hour with the solar radiation intensity.
+The empirical model used in this project corresponds to the CPRG model, an hourly solar radation model based on decomposition which relates variables such as latitude, longitude, day of year and hour with the solar radiation intensity.
 The implementation can be found in [project repository](https://github.com/lfenzo/ml-solar-sao-paulo/blob/master/src/empirical_vs_ml/empirical_model.py), for further details check out [this article](https://dergipark.org.tr/en/pub/estubtda/issue/54537/650497).

 ### IDW-based interpolation